All Episodes

 And if you love radio, and I still love radio, it is one of the best radio stories of all time.

-It's called Worst to First, the true story of Z 100 New York.
+It's called Worst to First, the true story of Z100 New York.

-On on cable platforms, you can get on Comcast Spectrum, Charter Cox, Frontier, and even by the way, for our trucker friends in Canada, you can get it there at Apple iTunes.
+And even, by the way, for our trucker friends in Canada, you can get it there at Apple iTunes.

 Numbers today were worse than last month, and they were bad.

-Tens of thousands, if not hundreds of thousands of dollars every over the course of your loan.
+And we're talking about saving hundreds, if not thousands of dollars every month, tens of thousands, if not hundreds of thousands of dollars every over the course of your loan.

 That's how much money we're talking about here.